web-pages/redux-presentation/presentation.md

 # Flux
 ## Facebook's Solution

- * Try to impose order on MVC
+ * Flux attempts to make state mutations predictable
+ * It does this by imposing certain restrictions on how and when updates can happen

 ~